Judith Lee, Executive Deputy

 Kathleen H. Burgess, Secretary to the Commission, Ethics Officer

 The Secretary provides administrative support to the Commission and is responsible for document management within the Department of Public Service.
 The Secretary provides for coordination of the many elements that go into ensuring all parties a fair opportunity to be heard in Commission proceedings and ensures utility and staff compliance with Commission orders and directives.
 The Secretary serves as a secretariat for the New York State Board on Electric Generation Siting and the Environment.
-The Secretary's Office also serves as a clearinghouse for a variety of requests for Alternative Dispute Resolution.

 The Department Ethics Officer provides guidance to Commissioners and Department Staff concerning ethical responsibilities as Department employees and as employees of New York State, as set forth in the Public Service Law, Public Officers Law, and other relevant statutes, regulations and policies.
 The Department Ethics Officer is available to consider inquiries from the public and regulated entities concerning the ethical responsibilities of the Department, Commissioners and Department employees.